'Financial Armageddon.' What's at stake if the debt limit isn't raised – KION546

 The easiest way to spark a financial crisis and wreck the US economy would be to allow the federal government to default on its debt.
 It would be an epic, unforced error — and millions of Americans would pay the price.

 And yet that unlikely situation is once again being contemplated.
-If Congress doesn’t raise the limit on federal borrowing soon, the government could default.
+If Congress doesn’t raise the limit on federal borrowing the federal government will most likely run out of cash and extraordinary measures next month, Treasury Secretary Janet Yellen warned lawmakers on Wednesday.

 In short, a default would be an economic cataclysm.
 Interest rates would spike, the stock market would crater, retirement accounts would take a beating, the value of the US dollar would erode and the financial reputation of the world’s only superpower would be tarnished.